 Evans says performance is the biggest issue that customers have with a DaaS offering, so it’s essential to optimize images for the cloud.
 Some MSPs and VARs want simply to carry images from on-premises desktops over to the cloud, but that will hinder performance.
 It’s essential to keep the image as simple as possible—the more you add, the more you have to manage.
 “We make sure we help our DaaS partners learn to think about the cloud differently than on-prem,” Evans says.

 2. A Well-Planned Migration

 It’s vital to start a Desktop as a Service migration by understanding your client’s objectives and mapping out their networking needs.
 Evans says it’s more likely that your clients will want to keep some data on-premises rather than immediately migrating everything to the cloud.
 You’ll need to develop a strategy that optimizes performance when you connect your Desktop as a Service offering to on-premises systems.

 Also, recognize that the DaaS offering you choose may support use in different clouds.
 Evans reminds MSPs and VARs that there are differences among cloud providers’ platforms that you need to take into account when implementing the solution.

-You also need to consider your client’s vertical and their compliance requirements when choosing a cloud.
+You also need to consider your client’s vertical and compliance requirements when choosing a cloud.
 The best choice of a cloud platform will differ whether your client is a healthcare organization, retail business, or government agency.

 3. Choosing Persistent or Nonpersistent Desktops

 When you’re designing DaaS for a client, you have a choice of persistent and nonpersistent desktops.

 - Persistent: Each time users log in, they connect to the same virtual desktops that they’ve configured.
 Anything they do “persists” as they log out and log in.